isaced/appstore-connect-sdk/README.md

 ## License

 **appstore-connect-sdk** is available under the MIT license, and uses source code from open source projects.
-See the [LICENSE](https://github.com/isaced/appstore-connect-sdk/blob/main/LICENSE) file for more info.
+See the [LICENSE](https://github.com/isaced/appstore-connect-sdk/blob/main/LICENSE) file for more information.

 ## Author

-This project is originally created by [isaced](https://github.com/isaced) but has a lot of [great contributors](https://github.com/isaced/appstore-connect-sdk/graphs/contributors).
-We're open for contributions of any kind to make this project even better.
+This project was originally created by [isaced](https://github.com/isaced) but has had many [great contributors](https://github.com/isaced/appstore-connect-sdk/graphs/contributors).
+We're open to contributions of any kind to make this project even better.